 - Ambush Marketing: It is also referred to as stealth marketing.
 In this set-up the publicity generated by a global or national event is used by a brand to further its own interests.
 The 1996 summer Olympics was actually sponsored by Toyota but General Motors scored over its competitor by promising a Golden Holden car to all gold medal winners.
 The vast majority of people still believe that General Motors had sponsored the event.

 - Experiential Marketing: This is the hardest to define.
 Experiential marketing is meant to create a close bond between the buyer and the brand by allowing the user to immerse himself in an altered reality that drives home the features and benefits of a particular product.
 This abstract concept is best described through an example.
 Doc McStuffin is a television show about a young girl who treats toys in her imaginary clinic.
-Disney promoted this program through a number of “McStuffin Clinics” that were set up in Tesco, Smyths and Toys R Us all across the UK.
+Disney promoted this program through a number of “McStuffin Clinics” that were set up in stores.
 Kids were invited to play with special merchandise and watch television clips, taking turns to diagnose an adorable teddy bear named “Big Ted”.